Comparison

 What is the difference between Semaglutide and Tirzepatide?

-Semaglutide is a weight loss peptide that a glp-1 receptor agonist fda-approved for type 2 diabetes and chronic weight management. one of the most effective pharmaceutical weight loss interventions available.
-Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials.
+Semaglutide is a weight loss peptide that a glp-1 receptor agonist with multiple fda approvals including weight loss, t2d, cv risk reduction, and kidney protection. wegovy pill approved dec 2025 as first oral glp-1 for weight loss.
+Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials. first medication approved for obstructive sleep apnea.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Semaglutide or Tirzepatide?